ballarat-hackerspace/association/rules-of-the-association.md

 **(4)** For the purposes of giving notice in accordance with subrule (3), the Secretary must, as soon as practicable, cause to be given to the member a written notice—

-  - (a) setting out the resolution of the committee and the grounds on which it is
+  - (a) setting out the resolution of the committee and the grounds on which it is based; and
   - (b) stating that the member, or his or her representative, may address the committee at a meeting to be held not earlier than 14 days and not later than 28 days after the notice has been given to that member; and
   - (c) stating the date, place and time of that meeting; and
   - (d) informing the member that he or she may do one or both of the following—